WalletConnect/walletconnect-specs/docs/blockchain-rpc/hedera-rpc.md

         1.1.1 `type` : `String` - The Hedera function name (*1)
         1.1.2 `bytes` : `String` - Transaction that has been converted to bytes array (*2) and encoded as a base64 string.

 \*1.
-Full list of functions can be found [here](https://hashgraph.github.io/hedera-protobufs/#proto.HederaFunctionality), and are available via the [`RequestType` class](https://github.com/hashgraph/hedera-sdk-js/blob/50d7f76ffd1fd797a029192fab08b035720998b9/src/RequestType.js) from the Hedera SDK.
+The full list of functions can be found [here](https://hashgraph.github.io/hedera-protobufs/#proto.HederaFunctionality), and are available via the [`RequestType` class](https://github.com/hashgraph/hedera-sdk-js/blob/develop/src/RequestType.js) from the Hedera SDK.

 \*2.
 Transactions generated with the Hedera SDK can be converted to bytes with the [`toBytes` method](https://github.com/hashgraph/hedera-sdk-js/blob/50d7f76ffd1fd797a029192fab08b035720998b9/src/transaction/Transaction.js#L1015).